 Registering a property is fast, and complying with tax laws is relatively straightforward.
 Resolving insolvency in Norway is also low-cost, with fees averaging 1% of the bankrupt entity’s value.

-Benefits of Norway for incorporating your business include:
+Benefits of Norway for starting your business include:

 New Zealand is considered one of the easiest countries to do business in, because

 - incorporating a business takes only a day,

 - registering a property can be done in two days,

 - in terms of taxes, there are no payroll, social security or capital gains taxes, and